Federal Skilled Worker Program

 If you are a skilled professional looking to immigrate to Canada permanently, you can immigrate through Canada's most popular immigration platform - the Express Entry System.
 Canada's Express Entry system is a hugely popular pathway since candidates can gain permanent residence in Canada in as little as six months.

-In Canada, a skilled worker is someone who generally has to gain a recognized qualification in their specialized industry to work in their current position.
+In Canada, a skilled worker generally has to gain a recognized qualification in their specialized industry to work in their current position.
 Alternatively, the workers must have significant work experience in a skilled position.
 The Express Entry system classes skilled workers into three categories and provides specific Express Entry programs for each.
+They are as follows:

 The Federal Skilled Worker Program (FSWP)

 This program targets workers in professional jobs, requiring a university degree in that discipline.
-Examples of federal skilled workers, just to name a few, are lawyers, doctors and accountants.
+Examples of federal skilled workers, to name a few, are lawyers, doctors, and accountants.

 Federal Skilled Trades Program (FSTP)